nostromo-1/VNA-plots/README.md

   * The Smith Chart as seen by the nanoVNA
   * The phase of the S11 parameter (reflection coefficient) measured by the nanoVNA
-  * The Bode plot (frequency response) at the output of the nanoVNA (or circuit): module of Vi/Vs It can also plot the phase of the frequency response Vi/Vs, and module/phase of the frequency response at Zl An example of such output is this:
+  * The Bode plot (frequency response) at the output of the nanoVNA (or circuit): module of Vi/Vs

+ It can also plot the phase of the frequency response Vi/Vs, and module/phase of the frequency response at Zl.
+ An example of the output is this:
  [![Circuit](https://github.com/nostromo-1/VNA-plots/blob/main/coax1.png)](https://github.com/nostromo-1/iVNA-plots)